Fabiano-Felipe/Fabiano-Felipe/README.md

 ## Engineering Philosophy

 > *Ship a working prototype as soon as possible.
-Validate the idea generating a proof of concept, learn quickly if the Product/Service can work and if have a consumer-base.*
+Validate the idea for the Product/Service.
+> Generate proof of concept and learn quickly if this Product/Service have a market-fit.
+>   if positive; Continue and Improve
+>   if negative; Pivot.*

 - Ship fast, iterate later.
 - Ship quality code, learn continuously.